elizetavares/elizetavares.github.io/_pages/mentorship.md

 Morris, A., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

 Pate, T., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

+Stewart, R., thesis, committee member, MA English with a concentration in Renaissance Studies, University of Alabama (in progress)

 Labe, K., “’How the fishes live in the sea’: Shakespeare’s Daughters and the Market of Romance,” committee member, MA English with a concentration in Renaissance Studies, University of Alabama (8 Mar 2022)